CryptoKami/cryptokami-core/scripts/prepare-genesis/README.md

 The file `genesis-mainnet.json` contains detailed instructions how to generate genesis block.
 It contains balances, keys, certificates, etc. So the hash of `genesis-mainnet.json` will be a genesis hash.
-File `genesis-mainnet.json` is a part of Cryptokami SL repository.
+File `genesis-mainnet.json` is a part of CryptoKami Core repository.

 ### 3.1.
 Genesis JSON Format